Is Facial Exfoliation Necessary?

 If you’ve stayed away from exfoliation because you’ve heard that harsh, gritty exfoliators are bad for your skin, you’d be absolutely correct.
 Scrubs that are made with sharp, abrasive bits such as walnut shells can damage the skin, causing irritation, among other problems.

-When you use harsh exfoliators, you’re actually scratching the skin’s surface, leaving tiny micro abrasions behind.
+When you use harsh exfoliators, you’re actually scratching the skin’s surface, leaving tiny micro-abrasions behind.
 This leads to issues like inflammation and possibly infection – both of which can make conditions like acne even worse.

 So, if the question of whether exfoliation is really necessary involves harsh, gritty exfoliants, then the answer is no, not at all.
 However, that isn’t really the type of exfoliation we’re talking about here.
 What we are referring to is the type of exfoliation that gently lifts dead skin cells from the surface, without damaging the skin beneath.

 This type of exfoliation is something that’s beneficial for your skin when done on a regular basis.
-There are three different methods of exfoliation that you can include into your regular skin care routine.
+There are three different methods of exfoliation that you can include in your regular skincare routine.
 The first is physical exfoliation, which includes the harsher products mentioned above, but can also include skincare products that contain non-abrasive skin polishers and gentle exfoliation beads.
 There are also chemical and enzymatic exfoliants that work to loosen the “glue” that holds dead skin cells to the surface without any damage to the skin itself.

 Now that we have that covered, let’s look at why exfoliation is a necessary part of your skincare routine, along with the many benefits it provides to your skin.